sphynkx/ycplt/README.md

 `poppler-utils`/rendering scanned PDF pages, `tesseract`+its Russian
-language pack for OCR'ing anything with no embedded text layer (djvu or PDF), `chmlib`/`.chm` help files, `gcc`/`cmake`/`python-devel` to build the `ha` archiver from source — see "RAG — search over your own documents" below for what each package is for):
+language pack for OCR'ing anything with no embedded text layer (djvu or PDF), `chmlib`/`.chm` help files, `gcc`/`cmake`/`python-devel` to build the `ha` archiver from source — see "8.
+Optional: RAG document search" below for what each package is for):

 ```bash
 dnf install gcc cmake python-devel antiword p7zip p7zip-plugins unrar-free \